Free Pinellas County Public Records: Arrests, Criminal, Marital

 Source: The Florida Department of Law Enforcement’s Public Access System (PAS)13

-To find warrants in a particular city, people can contact the local Police Department (PD) by following these steps:
+Additionally, record seekers can track down Pinellas County warrant information from the local police department, to find warrants in a particular city, people can contact the local police department by following these steps:

 1. Google “[city name] FL warrant search” (example: “Clearwater FL warrant search”).